-Marketing isn’t just important for big businesses looking to sell their latest gizmos and gadgets.
-It’s crucial for businesses both big and small to maximise the time they spend making money, rather than waiting for the next customer or client to walk through the door.
+Veterinary marketing isn’t just important for big businesses.
+It’s crucial for businesses both big and small to maximize the time they spend making money, rather than waiting for the next customer or client to walk through the door.
 And that applies to vets just as much as any business.

 1. Social Media is Key